tigerbeetle/tigerbeetle/src/clients/node/README.md

   limit: 10, // Limit to ten transfers at most.
   flags: GetAccountTransfersFlags.debits | // Include transfer from the debit side.
     GetAccountTransfersFlags.credits | // Include transfer from the credit side.
-    GetAccountTransfersFlags.reversed, // Sort by timestamp in reversed chronological order.
+    GetAccountTransfersFlags.reversed, // Sort by timestamp in reverse-chronological order.
 }
 const account_transfers = await client.getAccountTransfers(filter)
 ```